 Trained student leaders (Passages Guides) and faculty/staff lead and facilitate the daily activities as well as provide guidance and supervision throughout the program.
 Guides are also excellent resources for participants on various topics including the transition to Saint Anselm College.

-This year Passages is offering four different trips, each occurring prior to your arrival on campus for New Student Orientation.
+This year Passages is offering six different trips, each occurring prior to your arrival on campus for New Student Orientation.
 Participants must arrive by 10:00 a.m. for check in on the day of departure and should anticipate returning to campus by 6 p.m. on the last day.